osrf/gazebo_user_guide/src/installation_requirements.md

-Requirements {#installation__requirements}
+System Requirements {#installation__requirements}
 ============

-To use Gazebo, you need to run Ubuntu… ????
+TO USE GAZEBO, YOU NEED TO RUN UBUNTU… ????

-Install all of the mandatory applications listed below.
+Before installing Gazebo, install all of the mandatory applications listed below.

 Mandatory
 --